-Parking is free and signs in the village help direct you to where to park.
+Parking signs in the village help direct you to where to park.
 Volunteers are around to help you park and park in the correct places.

 Parking is first come, first serve.
 If the main parking lots fill, the parking volunteers will direct you to other spots to park.

 In prior years, the parking for the event was free with an event ticket.
 But it looks like for the 2022 festival, it wil cost CHF 1 per hour from Monday to Saturday between midnight and 7 p.m.
 The two main public parking lots are located at the football pitch and Coop supermarket.
 So make sure to bring money to cover the parking charge.

 Note that some parking areas next to the field are for staff, VIP guests, pilots, etc. So be sure to check signs before parking so you park in the right area.